junyeongyu/blockchain/README.md

  - A dishonest miner has more than at least 51% of the network's power
  - A 51% attack for bitcoin would be more than $6 billion (as of 2018)

+Wallet
+ - Wallets store the balance of an individual.
+ - They store an individual's keys.
+ - Private key is used to generate signatures
+ - public key is used to verify signiture and public address

+Transaction
+ - ex) Input: timestamp, Balance: 500, signiture, sender's public key: OxfooOne

+Digital Signatures

+Blockchain-powered Cryptocurrencies
+ - Contain wallet objects
+ - Keys for digial signatures and verification
+ - Have transactions objects to represent currency exchange

 ## Test
  - yarn test